TimoBremer/PyStrat/README.md

 Feature 1 dates somewhere in the timespan from 100 till the present.
 Feature 2 dates before 100.
 Feature 3 dates exactly in the year 100.
 Feature 4 dates somewhere in the timespan between 100 and 200.

 ### Suggestions for Subphases
 Sometimes the periods are spanning several stratigraphic layers.
 In this case a suggestion is made to split the period into two suphases (period 1a and 1b for instance).
-In doing so, all features that have more layers below than above them are assigned to "a" and vice versa.\
+In doing so, all features that have more layers below than above are assigned to "a" and vice versa.\

 <img src="https://user-images.githubusercontent.com/34343137/149307235-e2e98b8e-0682-4dbd-aff1-26601497aa77.png" width=40% height=40% alt="Subphases Scheme">

-But you have to bear in mind that it is just a proposal: in theory, even hundreds of layers in a period could have been deposited within hours.
-It is therefore strongly recommended to check with other dating methods, that the layers in the subphases really significantly differ in age.
+But you have to bear in mind, that it is just a proposal: in theory, even hundreds of layers in a period could have been deposited within hours.
+It is therefore strongly recommended to check with other dating methods, that the layers in the subphases significantly differ in age.

 ## Operating Principles in Detail
 Das Programm verfügt über drei Hauptfunktionen: der eigentlichen Analyse, einer Widerspruchsanalyse und einer optionalen Synchronisierung der Stratigrafie mit absoluten Daten.